Using Salesforce AND HubSpot? You need a dedicated integration user

 If you’re setting up a Salesforce Integration User for the first time, keep these principles in mind:

 - Set minimal permissions.
 Only give the Integration User access to what the connected app actually needs.
-Test by logging in as the Integration User and checking visibility.
+Test by using the 'View Setup Audit Trail' or querying the API as the Integration User to verify restricted access.

 - Store credentials securely.
 Even with non-expiring passwords, keep login details in an encrypted password manager.
 Redundancy matters.